OC Man Tests Positive For COVID-19 Weeks After Getting Second Vaccine Dose

 MISSION VIEJO (CBSLA) — Monday marked three weeks since a Lake Forest man received his second dose of the Pfizer COVID-19 vaccine, and one day since he got a positive COVID-19 test result.

-“Yesterday, I got a phone call from the Orange County Health Department,” Gary Michael, a Lake Forest man, said.
-“They told me that, yes, I’m positive with coronavirus, and they went through my symptoms and the precautions of what I should do as far as quarantine.”RELATED: Bitcoin Soars To All-Time High As Musk's Tesla Says It Bought $1.5 Billion
+“Yesterday, I got a phone call from the Orange County Health Department,” Gary Michael said.
+“They told me that, yes, I’m positive with coronavirus, and they went through my symptoms and the precautions of what I should do as far as quarantine.”RELATED: Struggle Continues Amid Plans To Vaccinate SoCal Teachers

 Michael was tested for the virus when he went to Mission Hospital in Mission Viejo on Saturday for an unrelated health issue.

 “You might be surprised by this man’s story, this patient’s story, I’m not, and it’s not the first one that I’ve heard of,” Dr. Tirso del Junco Jr., chief medical officer of KPC Health, said.
-“I think i’ve heard of six or seven independent cases over the last three weeks of individuals that have been vaccinated with different timelines that have tested positive, and I think we’re going to continue to see that more and more.”RELATED: Saturday's Kings Game Postponed Due To Minnesota Wild's Coronavirus Issues
+“I think I’ve heard of six or seven independent cases over the last three weeks of individuals that have been vaccinated with different timelines that have tested positive, and I think we’re going to continue to see that more and more.”RELATED: LA County COVID Vaccine Super Sites Only Giving Out Second Doses This Week

 These cases are why doctors like del Junco have urged people to keep their face coverings on — whether they’ve been vaccinated or not — especially in light of new COVID-19 variants spreading in the community.